Resource Center

 Can I become an egg donor if I am still breastfeeding?

-You can usually start the conversation while breastfeeding, but final admission typically waits until breastfeeding has stopped and your cycle has returned.
+You can usually ask questions and start preliminary review while breastfeeding, but final egg-donor cycle clearance generally waits until breastfeeding has ended, your cycle has returned, and the clinic has reviewed timing, medications, and screening.

 Read article →